MonaSolutions/MonaServer/_sources/scalability.txt

 			if _server then error("following server already connected") end _server = server
-			-- informs the following server about my publications for id,publication in mona.publications:pairs() do
+			-- informs the following server about my publications for id,publication in pairs(mona.publications) do
 				_server:send("publish",publication.name)
 			end
 		else